EDUCATION WEBINAR REPLAY

 “Just as a successful vaccine rollout needs more than scientists to be successful, so successful edtech needs more than computer scientists to have a maximum impact.
 We mustn’t forget the pedagogy because proper tools are only half the job”

 – Nick Hillman, Director, HEPI

-Join our expert panel as we discuss the challenges that have emerged in moving face to face education online, the tools available to facilitate new teaching requirements and ask how learning outcomes can still be driven by great teaching, not limited by technology.
+In this webinar, our expert panel discuss the challenges that have emerged in moving face to face education online, the tools available to facilitate new teaching requirements and ask how learning outcomes can still be driven by great teaching, not limited by technology.